inform-us/requirements_specifications/rules/targets.md

 - group (iii) is most likely to affect T06 (surgical patients) if patient flow is working well, but conversely these may be the least likely to benefit clinically from target setting
 - an alternative SPC calculation is proposed below to ascertain complexity from developer perspective and if uncomplicated could generate a second SPC chart

+---
 **ALTERNATE - ALL TARGETS SET IN ICU NAVIGATOR - CALENDAR DAY VERSION**

 Proportion of 'all targets set' in ICU navigators

-Operational definition = of documented physiological targets set in ICU Navigators in EPIC, what proportion of all patients have all their targets set each day on a weekly basis?
+Operational definition = of documented physiological targets set in ICU Navigators in EPIC, what proportion of all patients have all their targets set each 'working clinical day' on a weekly basis?

-1. Metric compliance is measured for the preceding 'working clinical day' and includes all patients present on a unit from 07:59 on the day of the calculation to 08:00 the day before; the calculation date label should be for the day before (e.g. Sunday date xx/xx/xxxx 08:00 until Monday date +1/xx/xxxx 07:59 calculation performed on Monday, but labeled a 'Sunday' working clinical day)
+1. Metric compliance is measured for the preceding 'working clinical day' and includes all patients present on a unit from 07:59 on the day of the calculation to 08:00 the day before; the calculation date label should be for the day before (e.g. Sunday date xx/xx/xxxx 08:00 until Monday date +1/xx/xxxx 07:59 calculation performed on Monday, but labeled a 'Sunday working clinical day')
-2. Identify all patients present on each unit during the working clinical day (this will be the denominator)
+2. Identify all patients present on each unit during the 'working clinical day' (this will be the denominator)
 3. For each patient ALL of the 8 physiological targets need to have been completed within the 24 hour period of a clinical working day in the ICU Targets section of the ICU Navigators (i.e. a valid _dt stamp for an entry for each individual metric) in order to achieve (1) SET; if any of the 8 physiological metrics is missing an entry (a valid _dt stamp) then return (2) NOT SET
 4. Numerator = sum of patients achieving (1) SET response
 5. Denominator = total number of patients present on each unit during the working clinical day
 6. Using the working clinical day definition (see above - day label), calculate daily percentage for each unit, (exceptionally) treating T03 as Northside & Southside (e.g. T03N, T03S, T06, GWB & WMS units)
-8. Aggregate the daily percentages into a weekly mean for each of these units (T06, GWB & WMS)
+8. Aggregate the daily percentages into a **-weekly mean percentage_** for each of these units (T06, GWB & WMS)
-9. Aggregate the daily percentages into a weekly mean for T03 Northside & T03 Southside producing one value for the unit T03
+9. Aggregate the daily percentages into a **-weekly mean percentage_** for T03 Northside & T03 Southside producing one value for the unit T03
 10. Plot an SPC chart for each respective unit: y-axis = weekly percentage; x-axis = time